Annapurna Circuit Trek Difficulty

 Day 12: Drive back from Pokhara to Kathmandu

-Weather in Annapurna Region
+Weather in the Annapurna Region

 Physical Demands of the Trek

-Weather conditions: The weather conditions during the trek can also add to the physical demands of the trek.
+Weather conditions: The weather during the trek can also add to the physical demands.
 Rain, snow, and extreme cold can make trekking more challenging.

 Categories